 August 3, 2009

 Pure frustration!
 David Gratton loved tennis.
 But every good day on the courts would end with severe leg cramps by the end of the third set.
-His hamstrings solid as rocks.
+His hamstrings are solid as rocks.

 Gratton tried potassium and it didn't do much good.
 Then he started supplementing with magnesium...

-"Since taking Jigsaw magnesium with slow release technology (SRT), I have literally eliminated the problem," says Gratton.
+"Since taking Jigsaw magnesium with slow-release Technology (SRT), I have literally eliminated the problem," says Gratton.
 "The cramps, which were agonizing, no longer occur."1

-As Gratton and many other athletes have discovered, magnesium can make a real difference in boosting their performance and helping their body recover from exertion.
+As Gratton and many other athletes have discovered, magnesium can make a real difference in boosting their performance and helping their bodies recover from exertion.
 It plays a pivotal role in over 300 enzymatic reactions, including those key for energy metabolism and healthy muscular activity.

-But the truth is most athletes don't know about the benefits of this important mineral, according to Jeff Kotterman, a sports nutritionist and Director of the National Association of Sports Nutrition (NASN).2 Plenty of athletes pay homage to electrolytes but only consider sodium, potassium and chloride in this mix.
+But the truth is most athletes don't know about the benefits of this important mineral, according to Jeff Kotterman, a sports nutritionist and Director of the National Association of Sports Nutrition (NASN).2 Plenty of athletes pay homage to electrolytes but only consider sodium, potassium, and chloride in this mix.
 The electrolyte magnesium, the second most common element in your cells after potassium, is just as - if not more - important.

 Key for Healthy Muscles and Nerves

 "Magnesium is a key substance in the proper functioning of nerves and muscles," Kotterman points out.
-Muscles need energy to relax.
+Muscles need the energy to relax.
 In your body, energy comes in the form of ATP.
 And ATP can only be made with enzymes called 'ATPases' which require magnesium to work.